LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Related Work

 \textbf{Latent Space Video Generation} typically adopts an autoencoder to handle the compression and reconstruction between pixel space and latent space, with subsequent generative model focused solely on latent space.
-Common image autoencoders like VQ-VAES \cite{NIPS2017_7a98af17, 10.5555/3454287.3455618} and VQ-GANs \cite{9578911, yu2022vectorquantized} achieve high-quality synthesis which compress image into discretized latent tokens. \cite{zheng2022movq} has further modified it by modulating the quantized vectors to integrate spatially variant information, while \cite{rombach2022high} replaces the quantization layer with a slight KL-penalty over continuous latent variables.
-These powerful image autoencoders are widely used in image generation \cite{pmlr-v139-ramesh21a, Lee_2022_CVPR, chang2022maskgit, Ramesh2022HierarchicalTI}, further directly incorporated into video generation by combining them with various generative models that operate on latent image space \cite{walker2021predicting, shrivastava2021diverse, seo2022harp, wu2022nuwa, Han_2022_CVPR}.
-Since using image autoencoder to encode video into frame-wise latents can break the pixel-dependency across frames, \cite{yan2021videogpt, villegas2022phenaki,he2022latent} extend encoder from 2D-CNN to 3D-CNN, supporting video generation on latent video space.
+Common image autoencoders like VQ-VAES \citep{NIPS2017_7a98af17, 10.5555/3454287.3455618} and VQ-GANs \citep{esser2021taming, yu2022vectorquantized} achieve high-quality synthesis which compress image into discretized latent tokens. \citep{zheng2022movq} has further modified it by modulating the quantized vectors to integrate spatially variant information, while \citep{rombach2022high} replaces the quantization layer with a slight KL-penalty over continuous latent variables.
+These powerful image autoencoders are widely employed in image generation models and help to achieve impressive performance on generating high quality and realistic images \citep{pmlr-v139-ramesh21a, Lee_2022_CVPR, chang2022maskgit, Ramesh2022HierarchicalTI}.
+Building on advancements in image generation, some works utilize image autoencoders to create various video generative models that function in latent image space \citep{walker2021predicting, shrivastava2021diverse, seo2022harp, wu2022nuwa, hong2022cogvideo, Han_2022_CVPR}.
+Meanwhile, other prior research extends a pre-trained image diffusion model into video generators by integrating additional temporal modules. \citep{Han_2023_ICCV, Blattmann_2023_CVPR, 10.1145/3581783.3612707, guo2024animatediff}.
+Since using image autoencoder to encode video into frame-wise latents can break the pixel-dependency across frames, \citep{yan2021videogpt, villegas2022phenaki,he2022latent,10.1007/978-3-031-19790-1_7,Fu_2023_CVPR,10.1007/978-3-031-72986-7_23} extend encoder from 2D-based to 3D-based, supporting video generation on latent video space.
 However, generating latent content and motion information simultaneously can be a challenging goal which would result in inefficient training.
+Following the generation paradigm within the latent image/video space, some concurrent work focus on image-conditional video generation to incorporate image as instruction which show significant success in generating motion-rich videos \citep{chen2023videocrafter1, blattmann2023stable, zhang2023i2vgen, xing2023dynamicrafter, Ni_2024_CVPR, gal2024breathing, Hu_2024_CVPR, Zeng_2024_CVPR}.
+These models typically leverage extensive video datasets for training or are enhanced by off-the-shelf text-to-video generation models.
+Despite their ability to produce high-quality videos, they tend to require considerable model complexity to learn latent video representation and exhibit slow sampling speeds.
+Our work introduces an innovative paradigm of latent motion generation that offers substantial potential for generating high-quality videos while markedly diminishing the learning burden on the model.